 - Ultraviolet (UV) light with wavelengths between 200 and 280 nanometers (UVC) may assist with the disinfection of airborne SARS-CoV-2.
 UVC for upper-room air irradiation can be conducted by installing lamps.
 Care must be taken as UVC light will damage eye tissue.
 Note, however, that overall effectiveness and installation guidance for the disinfection of SARS-CoV-2 has not been well established by available research.

 - Heat recovery ventilators assist with the reduction of airborne SARS-CoV-2 virus in buildings.
 These units introduce fresh, outdoor air while transferring heat or coolness from indoor air.

 Where possible, keep windows open to increase fresh air ventilation.
 However, open windows during the colder months will increase your heating costs.
 You could consider using fans to increase flow, but take caution with the direction of airflow.
 Also, building exhaust should be maximized to encourage fresh air ventilation; use care with any gas-burning equipment and appliances.

 These strategies and technologies help reduce risk of virus transmission via droplets and aerosols significantly.
 Combined with universal precautions (illness monitoring, masks, social distancing, cleaning), risks are managed in accordance with available guidance and best practices.

-Triumvirate Environmental’s experts are skilled in evaluating HVAC systems and can assist your organization in reducing the spread of SARS-CoV-2 and Covid-19.
+Triumvirate Environmental’s experts are skilled in evaluating HVAC safety systems and can assist your organization in reducing the spread of SARS-CoV-2 and Covid-19 through improving HVAC air quality.
 To learn more about all of the Covid-19 support services Triumvirate offers, please visit our Coronavirus (Covid-19) Decontamination & EHS Support Services page.
 To contact a member of our team, please dial (888)-834-9697 or click below.